tenzir/tenzir/doc/vast.1.md

 OVERVIEW
 --------

 VAST is a distributed platform for large-scale network forensics.
-It's modular system architecture is exclusively implemented in terms of the actor model.
+Its modular system architecture is exclusively implemented in terms of the actor model.
 In this model, concurrent entities (actors) execute in parallel and communicate asynchronously solely via message passing.
 Users spawn system